FelipeLecot/Memento-Mori-Calendar/README.md

 Ideas for future updates:

-- Separation for time slept and at school
+- Separation for time slept
 - Better split to represent different amounts of time
 - Dates on squares
-- Save domain where the app was used

 ### References